-The first step - general health assessment
+First step - General health assessment

-Giving up harmful habits
+Giving up bad habits

 It is essential for future parents to transition to a healthy lifestyle:

-Quitting smoking and alcohol
+Stopping smoking and alcohol

 Limiting saunas and hot baths

-Reducing excessive physical activity
+Reducing excessive physical exertion

-Chronic diseases and doctor's supervision
+Chronic diseases and doctor's control

 Oral cavity and teeth